microworldtour/microworldtour.github.io/README.rst

 file in this repository (instructions are found therein) as a pull request.

-The choice of the next recipient is completely the decision of the current recipient but the *must* be a person found on the waiting list (see above).
+The choice of the next recipient is completely the decision of the current recipient but they *must* be a person found on the waiting list (see above).
+Feel free to encourage friends to sign up!

-To pass on the micro:bit contact the next recipient and ask for two things:
+To pass on the micro:bit contact the person you have chosen as the next recipient and ask for two things:

 * Confirmation that they will complete some work within a week of getting the device.
+If the sound unsure, choose someone else because these devices are so rare that we must get them into the hands of people who will _do something_ in a timely manner.
 * Their postal address. :-)

 Before you post the device you should create a pull request that changes two
-files: the_name_of_your_microbit.js and the_name_of_your_microbit.html
+files: ``the_name_of_your_microbit.js`` and ``the_name_of_your_microbit.html``.

-In the JavaScript file you need to add a new object to start of the array found within the file.
+In the JavaScript file you need to add a new object to the start of the array found within the file.
 The object *must* be of the following form::

     {
         popup: "A short description of what you did.
-Rule of thumb - tweetable.",
+Rule of thumb: tweetable.",
         lonLat: [52.133597, -0.990607],
         options: {
             icon: name_of_microbit_icon